CarlaKeresztesi/web-project/README.md

 <h1 align="center">🌟🌐💻✈️ My Personal Portfolio 💡✍️🎨🌟</h1>

 &nbsp;&nbsp;&nbsp;&nbsp; Welcome to my personal portfolio!
 This project showcases some of my technical skills in a clean and modern design.
-Built with accessibility and responsiveness in mind, this site is designed to look great on all devices📱💻🎨✨
+Built with accessibility and responsiveness in mind, this site is designed to look great on all devices📱💻✨

 ## 📖 Overview